python-cmd2/cmd2/docs/features/multiline_commands.rst

 terminated with a semicolon.

 We estimate that less than 5 percent of ``cmd2`` applications use this feature.
-But it is here for those uses cases where it provides value.
+But it is here for those use cases where it provides value.